jonnitto/mjml-server/README.md

   - MJML_API_ENDPOINT=ddev-${DDEV_SITENAME}-mjml:8080
 ```

-Now you can use the enviroment variable `MJML_API_ENDPOINT` as you endpoint.
+Now you can use the enviroment variable `MJML_API_ENDPOINT` as your endpoint.